Chocimier/otter/CONTRIBUTING.md

     * application version (for example, weekly 50 32 bit),
     * system version (for example, Ubuntu 14.04 64 bit),
     * Qt version (for example, Qt 5.4.0 MSVC 64 bit).
+    * web backend, mentioned in Menu > Help > About Otter… dialog (for example, WebKit (legacy) 538.1)

 ## Submitting patches

 * Make sure that you have a [GitHub account](https://github.com/signup/free).
-* Ensure that nobody is currently working on the selected task (check if someone is assigned to the ticket or ask on *#otter-browser* at freenode).
+* Ensure that nobody is currently working on the selected task (check if someone is assigned to the ticket; if there is nobody, ask on *#otter-browser* at freenode).
 * Fork the repository on GitHub.
 * Create a branch just for that task.
 * Submit your changes as a pull request so they can be reviewed.